 One of the problems that we hear about quite frequently: sales cycles are getting longer and longer and it's taking too long to close.
 That's not just a problem that you’re facing, it's an industry-wide economic condition.
 It has nothing to do with macro conditions like recession or depression.

-General trends are moving towards buyer decisions being made more by committee, more people being involved, purchase cycles being pushed out even longer.
+General trends are moving towards buyer decisions being made more by committees, more people being involved, and purchase cycles being pushed out even longer.
 People are becoming a lot more risk-averse.
 Much of it has to do with the new buyer's journey.

 What are they asking about?
 They're asking about problems that they're trying to solve.
 They're asking about questions they want answers to.
 They’re asking about goals.
 They're asking about challenges.
 The key thing if we want to understand how we can best accelerate our sales cycle, we need to really nail two things.
 We need to understand who our buyer personas are, and we need to understand their buyer’s journey.